technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

-  Indicating whether the item data has changed from its inital state.
+  Indicating whether the model data has changed from its inital state.

 - **Example:**